Language Line Services Available (Over-the-phone Interpretation Service for more than 170 languages)

 Report a Concern of Discrimination

 If you believe that what you have experienced or witnessed is wrong, but you do not want to pursue legal remedies, you may report your concern here.
 We encourage you to report whatever discriminatory or disrespectful behavior you have experienced or witnessed because patterns in these reports can help us determine where we should focus our prevention efforts in the community.
-If you prefer to speak with someone, please call our Investigator, Kristin Watson, at 319-356-5015 to discuss your concerns over the phone or to schedule a time to meet in person.
+If you prefer to speak with someone, please call the Investigator at 319-356-5015 to discuss your concerns over the phone or to schedule a time to meet in person.

 Fair Housing information

 - Fair Housing Online Training: What is Fair Housing video (October 2020)